 Mimuroto-ji’s Plum Grove

 In 2020, Mimuroto-ji newly created a plum grove filled with weeping plums.
 It is located on a hill so that you can overlook Uji’s cityscape in addition to the 250 plum blossoms.
-The plum blossom season is usually from mid-February to late March.
+The plum blossom season usually blooms from mid-February to late March.

-- In 2024, Mimuroto-ji’s Plum Grove was open from the 8th of February to the end of March from 8:30 am to 3:10 pm.
+- In 2024, Mimuroto-ji’s Plum Grove was opened from February 8 to the end of March from 8:30 am to 3:10 pm.

-- The admission fee was
+- The admission fee was:

 - 1,000 yen for adults